lojzezust/WaSR/README.md

 ### Model architectures

 By default the ResNet-101, IMU-enabled version of the WaSR is used in training.
-To select a different model architecture use the `--model` argument.
+To select a different model architecture use the `--architecture` argument.
 Currently implemented model architectures:

 | model              | backbone   | IMU |
 |--------------------|------------|-----|